mongodb-haskell/mongodb/tutorial.md

 Start a MongoDB instance for us to play with:

-    $ mongod
+    $ mongod --dbpath <directory where Mongo will store the data>

 Start up a haskell repl:

     $ ghci

-Now we'll need to bring in the MongoDB/BSON bindings and set OverloadedStrings so literal strings are converted to UTF-8 automatically.
+Now we'll need to bring in the MongoDB/Bson bindings and set OverloadedStrings so literal strings are converted to UTF-8 automatically.

     > import Database.MongoDB